 In 2019, a dozen bamboo enthusiasts from Spain and Portugal got together after a symposium in Madrid, and pledged to form an association to advance the knowledge, cultivation and applications of bamboo in Iberia and around the world.
 By 2021, the small but dedicated group had officially become the Iberian Association of Bamboo, or AsIB.

-The objectives of the organization are to promote greater collaboration and progress in the bamboo industry.
+The organization’s objectives are to promote greater collaboration and progress in the bamboo industry.
 They work with universities to encourage more research about bamboo cultivation and materials engineering.
 The group also sponsors events and educational workshops.

 One of their chief goals is to help establish technical regulations for construction that would allow bamboo building materials to be used more widely.
 They are also working on mapping bamboo in Europe, conducting and coordinating research to determine which species of bamboo are most suitable in which regions of the continent.